Hansmu/udemy-aws/Readme.md

 The first part of creating an image is choosing an operating system for the machine.
 Amazon Linux comes with a lot of Amazon features and it's kind of the way that Amazon imagines you using the services, so it's a good place to start.
+Additionally, custom images can be used.
+AMI are built for a specific AWS region.

 Then you have to select the type, which means how powerful your machine should be.
+Different instances are specialized for different things.
+R/C/P/G/H/X/I/F/Z/CR are specialized in RAM, CPU, I/O, Network, and/or GPU.
+M instance types are balanced.
+So they do everything decently, but doesn't excel at anything.
+T2/T3 instance types are "burstable".
+Burstable means that the instance has OK CPU performance, but when it needs to process something unexpected (a spike in load for example), it can burst, and the CPU can be VERY good.
+If the machine bursts, it utilizes "burst credits".
+If all the credits are gone, then the CPU becomes BDA.
+If the machine stops bursting, credits are accumulated over time.
+If your instance consistenly runs low on credit, you need to move to a different kind of non-burstable instance.
+T2 unlimited can be used for unlimited burst credit balance, but you pay extra for going over the credit balance.

 Tags can be added to make identifying the instance easier.

 With EC2 connect behind the scenes AWS will generate a key to connect to it temporarily.
 If SSH is turned off, then it won't work.
-It works using Amazon Linux 2 AMI.
+It works using Amazon Linux 2 AMI (Amazon Machine Images).

 Elastic IP can be used to give an EC2 machine a static IP.
 It can be attached to a single machine at a time.
 By default the EC2 IP can change with each